A Better Tomorrow II: Release

 The film was theatrically released in Hong Kong on 17 December 1987.
 In the Philippines, the film was released by First Films as Rapid Fire on 25 August 1988, with free sunglasses, jackets, and watches distributed on opening day.

 Anchor Bay Entertainment released the film on DVD in the US in January 2001.
 Extras include the trailer and biographies.
 In June 2004, HKflix.com released it again on DVD along with its two sequels in a boxed set.
 Hong Kong Legends released a special collector's edition in the UK in September 2006.

+In January 2025, Shout Factory announced that it had acquired distribution rights to the Golden Princess library.
+Employees discovered a "workprint" version of the movie that had been thought to be lost.
+This version has a running time of 140 minutes and is included in the 4K UHD / Blu-ray box set that Shout is releasing in the United States in November 2025.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 83% of six surveyed critics gave the film a positive review; the average rating was 7/10.

 Writing in Sex and Zen & A Bullet in the Head, Stefan Hammond and Mike Wilkins describe the film as "gorged with Woo's trademarks" and "a funhouse exaggeration of its central motifs".